What is Stratified Sampling?

 Stratified sampling is a method of obtaining a representative sample from a population that researchers have divided into relatively similar subpopulations (strata).
 Researchers use stratified sampling to ensure specific subgroups are present in their sample.
 It also helps them obtain precise estimates of each group’s characteristics.
 Many surveys use this method to understand differences between subpopulations better.
 Stratified sampling is also known as stratified random sampling.

 The stratified sampling process starts with researchers dividing a diverse population into relatively homogeneous groups called strata, the plural of stratum.
 Then, they draw a random sample from each group (stratum) and combine them to form their complete representative sample.
 Learn more about representative samples.
+When researchers use non-random selection to choose subjects from the strata, it is known as Quota Sampling.

 Strata are subpopulations whose members are relatively similar to each other compared to the broader population.
 Researchers can create strata based on income, gender, and race, among many other possibilities.
 For example, if your research question requires you to compare outcomes between income levels, you might base the strata on income.
 All members of the population should be in only one stratum.